-As proposed by AEMO, the Draft Rule amends the MTPASA process to allow sharing of required reserves across multiple NEM regions.
+As proposed by AEMO, the Rule as made amends the MTPASA process to allow sharing of required reserves across multiple NEM regions.
 The Commission also accepts the policy positions proposed by AEMO in light of the 22 miscellaneous issues.
 In order to provide further clarification and promote consistency within the Rules, the Commission has made some consequential amendments to the proposed Rule.

-The Commission is satisfied that the Draft Rule meets the Rule making test and will, or is likely to, contribute to the achievement of the national electricity objective (NEO).
-In making this assessment, the impacts of the Draft Rule on economic efficiency and good regulatory practice were taken into account.
-The Commission also took into account the impacts of the Draft Rule on the reliability and security of the power system in the NEM.
+The Commission is satisfied that the Rule as made meets the Rule making test and will, or is likely to, contribute to the achievement of the National Electricity Objective (NEO).
+In making this assessment, the impacts of the Rule as made on economic efficiency and good regulatory practice were taken into account.
+The Commission also took into account the impacts of the Rule as made on the reliability and security of the power system in the NEM.